 If you have something that you don’t want anyone to know, maybe you shouldn’t be doing it in the first place.

 This is a popular thinking that is, in my opinion, dangerous and wrong.
 For someone of his stature to make such a careless comment is bewildering.
 It goes to show that even someone like him has not thought through properly the critical importance of privacy.

-If Mr Schmidt really has nothing to hide, how about telling me his Internet banking password?
+If Mr Schmidt really has nothing to hide, how about publishing all his banking and credit card transactions publicly?
 This question is a very good test for those who think that privacy is not important.
 Almost everyone will baulk at such a request because privacy is important to him/her.

 It is my hope that this article will help people understand the importance of privacy and not be so complacent at what our government is doing to us.
 Here are the reasons why you still need privacy even though you believe that you are absolutely clean and has nothing to hide:

 Many people believe that if you have done nothing wrong, then you don’t need to worry about privacy.
 This thinking assumes that there are no malicious and evil people in the world (a very naive assumption, in my opinion).
 It trusts that present and future institutions, corporations, businesses, governments and people within these entities will always be benevolent and incorruptible.
 Privacy is important because it protects us from people, institutions, businesses and governments who have less than honourable intentions for us.

 Some may argue that they trust the institutions, corporations and governments that they deal with today.
 I have three counter-arguments against that